 New Zealanders share the best advice their mum gave them

 One good mother is worth a hundred schoolmasters – or so said British poet George Herbert.
 So what’s the best advice your mum ever gave you?
-We asked some people who have featured in our stories as well as writers for our site to share motherly words of wisdom.
+We asked some people who have been featured in our stories as well as writers for our site to share motherly words of wisdom.

 My mum isn’t really one for giving advice – she’s the peacekeeper in our family – but if actions speak louder than words, the thing my mother has shown me, consistently and constantly, is unconditional, nonjudgmental friendship.
 She doesn’t always take my side but she’s always available for a gossip and a giggle and a rant about the patriarchy!